 As part of your editing and revision process, a focus group can be organized and facilitated for evaluation of your writing, assisting in both approach to and analysis of information gathered after the meeting.

 Developmental Editing is charged on a per-word basis.
-Content editing, copyediting, and proofreading fees align with fees listed under the writing project's genre:
+Content editing, Copyediting, and Proofreading is charged on an hourly basis, and fees align with those listed under the writing project's genre:

 Contact Wayne with questions or to request an appointment.